SME CollectiveStep 1 of 3

 Labour % = all-in wages ÷ adj. revenue

-Ideal FTE = adj. revenue ÷ benchmark midpoint
+Ideal team size = adj. revenue ÷ benchmark midpoint

 Profit leak = gap × (all-in wages ÷ headcount) when gap > 0

-The 1.14× wage loading is a rough rule-of-thumb for the real cost of an employee in NZ once ACC, KiwiSaver, holiday loading, tools and PPE are factored in.
+The 1.25× wage loading is a rule-of-thumb for the real cost of an employee in NZ once ACC, KiwiSaver, annual leave and public holidays are factored in.
 Your actual loading might be a bit higher or lower depending on how you treat owner draws and what you provide.

 Benchmarks by trade